Energy Brokers: Everything You Need to Know

 What is an Energy Broker?

-Energy brokers are intermediaries between energy suppliers and their clients.
+At the most basic level, energy brokers are intermediaries between energy suppliers and their clients.
 Brokers do not own or distribute energy and they are not allowed to sell energy directly to you.
-They simply present the rates of a wholesaler, or supplier.
-Similar to the relationship of a real estate agent and the home or commercial property they help you find. ystem.
+Instead, they represent either the energy supplier or you as the consumer, depending on what role they were hired to play.
+Either way, they act a liaison to the energy market and simply present the rates of a wholesaler, or company, and assist clients by comparing rates from many suppliers.

 Commercial Energy Broker vs Residential Energy Brokers